mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 #### Implementing a custom Authenticator

-Besides the option to use one of the predefined authenticators from the extension libraries, it is easy to implement authenticators for custom strategies as well.
+Besides the option to use one of the predefined authenticators from the extension libraries, it is easy to implement custom authenticators as well.
 All that is necessary is to extend `Authenticators.Base` and implement three methods (see the
 [API docs for `Authenticators.Base`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-Authenticators-Base)).

 __Custom authenticators have to be registered with Ember's dependency injection container__ so that the session can retrieve an instance, e.g.:

 ```javascript
 var CustomAuthenticator = Ember.SimpleAuth.Authenticators.Base.extend({